-Establish project priorities to guide the Florida Department of Transportation (FDOT) in programming federal transportation funding in the new fifth year of the FDOT 5-Year Work Program.
+Establish project priorities to guide the Florida Department of Transportation (FDOT) in programming federal transportation funding in the FDOT 5-Year Work Program.

 2022 Annual List of Priority Projects

 Coordinate with member local governments and authorities to identify and prioritize projects.